-In addition, HLD commences false certification cases, where the owners have falsely certified correction of lead paint violations issued under Local Law 1 of 2004.
+In addition, HLD commences false certification cases when owners have falsely certified correction of lead paint violations issued under Local Law 1 of 2004.
 The attorneys and staff assigned to the enforcement of lead violations are 100 percent CD-funded.

-Through its Judgment Enforcement Unit, HLD collects money judgments from owners and tracks Orders to Correct (violation correction) compliance for settlement purposes.
-In many cases, enforcement of judgments entails locating assets of responsible individuals/companies and restraint and/or seizure of accounts and property.
+Through its Judgment Enforcement Unit, HLD collects money judgments from owners, which entails locating assets of responsible individuals/companies and restraint and/or seizure of accounts and property.